Microsoft RSUs & ESPP

 If you’re looking for a basic foundation on RSUs at Microsoft and elsewhere, consult our blog post on RSU fundamentals and FAQs.

-When do Microsoft employees receive RSUs and when do they vest?
+When do Microsoft employees receive Restricted Stock Units and when do they vest?

 On-hire stock awards – these typically vest 25% per year over four years, with one vest annually on your employment anniversary.
 Generally, your on-hire stock award shares will not vest until one year after employment starts.